HarishSurya/DTBookingApp/README.md

 > When the name and phone number is submitted, the time slot selected changes to red, indicating the time slot is no longer available.

-> When the name and phone number is submitted/saved, the app redirectes back to the main screen and selected timeslot should change to red, indicating the time slot is no longer available.
+> When the name and phone number is submitted/saved, the app redirectes back to the main screen and selected timeslot changes to red, indicating the time slot is no longer available.

 > If the red time slot is clicked on again, it redirects again to the details screen with the name and phone number for that appointment pre-populated.
 Users will be able to edit the name and phone number to change the user for the appointment.